-- (a) at least one recharge facility is located - (i) within the remote community; or - (ii) within or adjacent to the town reserve, of a pre-payment meter customer;
+- (a) at least one recharge facility is located - - (i) within the remote community; or - (ii) within or adjacent to the town reserve, of a pre-payment meter customer;

-- (b) a pre-payment meter customer can access a recharge facility between the hours of 9:00am to 5:00pm, Monday to Friday; and - (c) the minimum amount to be credited by a recharge facility does not exceed 10 dollars per increment.
+- (b) a pre-payment meter customer- - (i) other than a customer within an ARCPSP community can access a recharge facility between the hours of 9:00am to 5:00pm, Monday to Friday;

+- (ii) within an ARCPSP community can access a recharge facility at least 3 hours per day, 5 days per week, within the hours determined by the Aboriginal Corporation or relevant entity responsible for the community store facility. - (c) the minimum amount to be credited by a recharge facility does not exceed 10 dollars per increment.